-This paper lays out a vision and an actionable road map for executive leaders to capitalize on the opportunities emerging technologies provide.
-We examine and synthesize the work of 27 academic researchers and leading management consultants.
-Each reinforces the importance of daily planning conversations as opportunities for long-term competitive advantage, high-performance organizational health, and worker safety.
+In this paper we lay out a vision and an actionable road map for executive leaders to capitalize on the opportunities emerging technologies provide.
+In our examination and synthesis of the work of 27 academic researchers and leading management consultants, we show 1) the importance of daily safety conversations to robust defense systems and 2) that these conversations also provide powerful insights into an organization's culture, the health of which has long-reaching competitive benefits that extend beyond the jobsite to the performance of the organization as a whole.

-It is a valuable resource for the CEO and COO, safety and risk leadership, heads of HR, operations executives, and technologists whose role is to bring advances into the company.
+This is a valuable resource for the CEO and COO, safety and risk leadership, heads of HR, operations executives, and technologists whose role is to bring advances into the company.
 Most importantly, it is for the safety management and frontline supervisors who are the ones on point to seize on theory to save lives.
-It is also an invitation for executives and innovators to join us on this journey.
+It is also an invitation for innovators to join us on this journey.
 So much is possible, but it is through broader collaboration and adoption that possibilities are converted to positive outcomes that reduce risk and protect our workers.